 - How many peregrines are at the church?

 An adult pair have been present since 1997, breeding every year with occasional changes of both male and female peregrines.
-During this period they have reared 51 young.
+During this period they have reared 51 young (by June 2014).

 - What is the height of St Michael’s spire?